neo4j-partners/virtual-graph-dbx/README.md

 This project demonstrates the Neo4j Virtual Graph, which enables zero-copy querying of Databricks lakehouses with Cypher.
-The Virtual Graph compiles Cypher into SQL and pushes most of the work down to the backing Databricks SQL warehouse; graph-specific operations are handled by Neo4j's graph compute layer, and how much runs where depends on the query.
+The Virtual Graph compiles Cypher into SQL and pushes most of the work down to the backing Databricks SQL warehouse.
+Neo4j's graph compute layer handles graph-specific operations.
+How much runs where depends on the query.
 The project walks through setting up the Finance Genie sample lakehouse on Databricks, creating a Virtual Graph over it in Aura, and querying that graph.
 It also documents best practices, how to use GDS Sessions, and the current limitations of the Virtual Graph.